zbyte64/django-hyperadmin/README.rst

 Introduction
 ============

 django-hyperadmin is a HATEOAS API framework for building resources in Django.
-Resources are anything that can be manipulated with forms and configuration of a Resource is similar to an Admin Model.
-Allowable state transitions are communicated using Links which allow Resources to support workflows that go beyond basic CRUD.
+Resources are anything that can be manipulated with forms and configuration of a Resource is similar to that of an Admin Model.
+While Resources offer a REST CRUD layer out of the box they are meant to power workflows that go beyond CRUD.
+Additionally Resources aim to be reusable throughout the web application and not to be limitted to a single API endpoint.

-This project is overkill for providing a REST CRUD layer in JSON/XML.
-Resources are meant to power multiple layers in your web application - not just RESTful APIs.

 This is BETA